eh7r/termifix-v2.0/README.md

 Installation

  1. Clone or download the project
- 2. Place both files in the same folder:
+ 2. Place both files in the same folder
  • termifixv2.py
  • commands.json